 - Wi-Fi and SMS roaming services are provided on certain aircraft equipped with GCS (Global Communication Suite).
 For details about when and how to use the service shall refer to entertainment system information on these flights or listen to the inflight announcements.

 - The following devices must remain off at all times during flight: electronic cigarettes, citizen’s band radios and walkie-talkies, remote controllers and wireless electronic devices such as radio-controlled toys; and any other electronic device that may interfere with aircraft equipment including flight navigation and telecommunication systems.

 - Bluetooth devices can be used during all phases of flight.

 - Hearing aids and pacemakers may be operated without restriction.

-- For international flights, passengers may carry Medical-Portable Electronic Devices (M-PED), such as Portable Oxygen Concentrators (POC), Ventilator, Suction Unit, Ambulatory Infusion Pumps.
+- Passengers may carry Medical-Portable Electronic Devices (M-PED), such as Portable Oxygen Concentrators (POC), Ventilators, Suction Units, and Ambulatory Infusion Pumps.
 However, these M-PEDs should not exceed carry-on baggage dimension and weight limits.
 Electricity is not provided onboard, so please ensure your equipment can function on battery power alone.
-Please contact EVA reservations office for details..

 In accordance with ROC law, EVA Air has banned smoking on all flights.